kailevy/sketchibot/stories/story1.md

 [![Click me!](http://img.youtube.com/vi/3kpEW2YwMAc/0.jpg)](https://www.youtube.com/watch?v=3kpEW2YwMAc)

 That worked, but it wasn't very robust or particularly precise.
-So we decided to examine techniques with setting waypoints for the robot via ROS's built-in navigation stack, using a map to keep trap of it's own position.
+So we decided to examine techniques with setting waypoints for the robot via ROS's built-in navigation stack, using a map to keep track of it's own position.
+By using the 'move_base' node, it is possible to publish goals for the robot to travel to, and the node will automatically publish commands to /cmd_vel to drive the Neato along path to the waypoint.
+Theoretically, the points of the image can be passed to the goal topic in the 'move_base' node, and the Neato will try its best to go to each of the individual points.
 <!-- TODO: @Jay: Elaborate on this? -->
-The results, which can be viewed below, were less than stellar.
+However, the results, which can be viewed below, were less than stellar.
+Although the Neato reaches all of its individual goals with little error, the path-planning algorithm is sub-optimal.
+The overshoot is compensated for by turning the Neato around a full 180 degrees in order to get back to the waypoint location, producing much uglier images.

 [![Click me!](http://img.youtube.com/vi/yITSF0bupNE/0.jpg)](https://www.youtube.com/watch?v=yITSF0bupNE)

-Since then, we have been exploring other methods...
+Given this shortcoming, we've looked into more robust solutions.
+Using an IMU, the odometry data can be vastly improved to account for wheel slippages.
+By Kalman filtering the IMU data, the heading can be approximated much more accurately, which could really help with pointing the robot towards the next waypoint location.
+As for getting the position of the Neato, we could continue using our SLAM and particle filter code and possibly fuse that data with the IMU-corrected odometry readings to improve location tracking.
 <!-- TODO: @Jay: Elaborate on this -->

 ### Command Planning and Virtual Interface